AguaClara/Fluoride_Gravity-DEPRECATED/Fall 2018/Fluoride_Grav_Fall2018_Report.md

 * [Hand Brake for 1" & 2" Wide Sleeve Bearing Carriage for T-Slotted Framing](https://www1.mcmaster.com/60585K31), Product Number (60585K31)

 ### IV Drip Chamber
 The IV drip chamber used in the apparatus was purchased from Truecare via Amazon.
 The product name is: ["I.V.
-Administration Set with GVS Easydrop Flow Rregulator, DEHP-Free, 1 Y-Site, 15 Filter in Drip chamber, Swivel, Luer Lock, 92""](https://www.amazon.com/Administration-Easydrop-Rregulator-DEHP-Free-chamber/dp/B00UNZ8N8I/ref=sr_1_2?ie=UTF8&qid=1539207200&sr=8-2&keywords=iv+drip+set).
+Administration Set with GVS Easydrop Flow Rregulator, DEHP-Free, 1 Y-Site, 15 Filter in Drip chamber, Swivel, Luer Lock, 92"](https://www.amazon.com/Administration-Easydrop-Rregulator-DEHP-Free-chamber/dp/B00UNZ8N8I/ref=sr_1_2?ie=UTF8&qid=1539207200&sr=8-2&keywords=iv+drip+set).
 The team decided to purchase this particular IV drip chamber because it specifies 20 drops per milliliter, which allows for smaller drops and, thus, a smaller flow rate.
 This allows for more precision when adjusting the coagulant flow rate.

-## Experimental Methods
+## Operation Manual
 ### Set-up
-Step 1.
-* Put tasks in a sequential order.
-* It is okay to have sub-lists.
-  - Like this.

-### Experiment
-Step 1.
+1. Fill stock tanks:
+    - Fill fluoride stock tank with water and the desired concentration of fluoride.
+    - Fill PACl stock tank with DI water and desired concentration of PACl.
+2. Open valves at outlets of stock tanks and allow constant head tanks to fill.
+Once the water level equilibrates in the fluoride and PACl constant head tanks, system operation can begin.
+3. To run the system, open the valves at the outlets of the fluoride and PACl constant head tanks.
+4. Use the adjustable slider to move the effluent line to its lowest position.
+This will allow the system to operate at its maximum flow rate.
+5. When starting operation for the first time or after a prolonged period of non-use, the sedimentation tube may take a while to fill up with water.
+    - Air bubbles trapped in the tubing may prevent the sedimentation tube from filling up.
+    - To solve this issue, remove the sedimentation tank from the frame with the tubing still attached and place it on the ground.
+This will allow air bubbles to flow out of the system and water to fill up the sedimentation tube.
+6. To adjust the system flow rate, use the adjustable slider to raise or lower the height of the effluent line.
+    - Raising the effluent line will decrease the flow rate.
+    - Lowering the effluent line will increase the flow rate.
+7. In order to adjust the flow rates of coagulant through the system, use the adjustable slider to raise and lower the platform where the coagulant constant head tank is located.
+For consistency, the distance between the coagulant stock tank and the coagulant constant head tank was set to be 25 cm.

 ### Cleaning Procedure
-Step 1.
+To prevent the system from collecting dust and growing algae, make sure to change out all the water after it has been in use for a prolonged period of time.
+Flush the system if the water appears turbid or any algae growths appear in the tanks or tubing.

+If fluoride removal experiments are done, the whole system should be flushed prior to the start of the next experiment.

+To flush the system:
+1. Close the fluoride stock and constant head tank valves
+2. Unplug the tubing that connects to the valve but not the actual valve.
+3. Connect the tubing to the sink by running a long spare tube from the sink to the gravity apparatus.
+Use a tube connector to join the two ends.
+4. Either place the effluent line in a large bucket or add tubing so that it reaches the sink for disposal
+5. Run water from the sink through the system for a couple of minutes.

+If there is noticeable buildup of residue in the flocculator or tubing further cleaning may be necessary.
+To clean this the flocculator or tubing should be removed and moved to the sink directly.
+A small piece of sponge should be cut and placed inside the tubing.
+Connect the tubing with the small sponge piece to the sink and run it through a few times until the tubing is clean enough to use.

 ## Experimental Checklist
-Another potential section could include a list of things that you need to check before running an experiment.
+1. Check that the constant head tanks are filled.
+2. Check that all tubing is connected and that there are no leaks.
+3. Check that there are no air bubbles in the system.
+Air bubbles tend to accumulate at the top of the sedimentation tube.
+4. Check that all valves are open.
+5. Check that the flow adjustor out of the IV drip chamber is open.

 ```python
 # To convert the document from markdown to pdf